mandober/debrief.math/220-rel/.articles/apartness-relation-in-nlab.md

 -   [Arend Heyting][154], *Intuïtionistische Axiomatiek der Projectieve Meetkunde* (Dutch), Ph.D.
 Thesis, 1925

--   [Errett Bishop][155]‘s *Foundations of Constructive Analysis* (1967) uses apartness for the real numbers and more general metric spaces.
+-   [Errett Bishop][155]'s *Foundations of Constructive Analysis* (1967) uses apartness for the real numbers and more general metric spaces.

--   The 1985 edition with Douglas Bridges, *Constructive Analysis*, includes the general definition of apartness relation, there called an “inequality relation” (though in many other sources, as here, an [inequality relation][156] need not satisfy comparison).
+-   The 1985 edition with Douglas Bridges, *Constructive Analysis*, includes the general definition of apartness relation, there called an "inequality relation" (though in many other sources, as here, an [inequality relation][156] need not satisfy comparison).

 -   Anne Troelstra's and Dirk van Dalen's *Constructivism in Mathematics* (1988) uses apartness for the reals (volume 1), and general apartness relations in algebra (volume 2, chapter 8).
-They say “preapartness” and “apartness” instead of “apartness” and “tight apartness” respectively.
+They say "preapartness" and "apartness" instead of "apartness" and "tight apartness" respectively.

 -   Apartness plays a minimal role in *A Course in Constructive Algebra* (also 1988), by Ray Mines, Fred Richman, and Wim Ruitenburg.